A Few Words About Me

 I earned this name on my section hike on the AT through Georgia.
 And it involved falling…on a rock.
 My take is that it is worthy of someone creating an alcoholic fancy drink in its honor.
 We have a drink called “sex on a beach”.
 I implore you people: why not a drink called “boob on a rock”?
 Heh…heh…

 I started my professional career as a pet groomer…moved on to own my own grooming shop.
 I loved it, but knew I had other passions I needed to chase.
 So I sold my shop and went back to school.
 Earned a BS in Mathematics from the University of Maryland, in addition to a BS in secondary education.
 Taught high school for 9 years during which I picked up a master’s at Johns Hopkins.
 I felt like public school wasn’t equipped to use the talents I had to their fullest so I started branching out … becoming an adjunct instructor at FCC.
-While at FCC my current position came up.
-It was perfect!
-Spoke to my passion and I love, love, love it! 🙂 🙂 🙂
+Became full-time faculty in 2011 and was the Program Manager of Developmental Math for several years.
+Still full-time and now Department Chair (as of 2020)… love it, but looking forward to handing it off to someone younger and fresher in a few years! 🙂 🙂 🙂

 Volunteer job #2: I am a hike leader for the Maryland Trail Dames.
 This is a wonderful group dedicated to getting women on the trail, building their confidence for hiking and back packing, and mostly letting them find their inner super hero!